cfuchs981/catan-spectator/README.md

 Tiles are numbered 1 through 19 starting from the most northwest tile and spiralling countercockwise inward.
 See module hexgrid (`hexgrid.py`) for details.

-The format is not yet v1.0.
+The format is not yet v1.0, and could change at any time until then.
 The current version is listed in `catanlog.py`.

 Example
 ```